Who Is Taylor Swift?

 Days before reputation's scheduled November 10 release, its secretive tracklist was leaked to social media.
 Swift responded by posting the complete list to her Instagram page, its 15 songs including a collaborative effort with Ed Sheeran and rapper Future, titled "End Game."
 The two later appeared in the video for the track, which debuted in January 2018.

-On April 26, 2019, Swift debuted the single "Me," a duet with Brendon Urie of Panic! at the Disco, along with a video of the two singing and dancing amid a display of elaborate sets and swirling colors.
+On April 26, 2019, Swift debuted "ME!" with Brendon Urie of Panic! at the Disco, along with a video of the duo singing and dancing amid a panoply of elaborate sets and swirling colors.
+It became the first single from her seventh studio album, Lover, with "You Need to Calm Down" and the title track also hitting the airwaves as singles over the next few months.

 During much of 2008, reports circulated that Swift was dating Joe Jonas from the popular musical group The Jonas Brothers.
 Neither Swift nor Jonas acknowledged the relationship.
 "He's an amazing guy, and anyone would be lucky to be dating him," Swift said at the 2008 MTV Video Music Awards.
 Whatever their relationship, it seemed to turn sour by the time Fearless was released.
 The song, "Forever & Always," is reportedly about Jonas.

 Swift was then romantically linked to actor Taylor Lautner, one of the stars of the successful Twilight saga.
-The pair reportedly met while filming Swift's big screen debut Valentine's Day, which hit theaters in February 2010.
+The pair reportedly met while filming Swift's big-screen debut Valentine's Day, which hit theaters in February 2010.
 Unfortunately, the couple didn't make it long enough to see the premiere as a couple, having broken up in late 2009.
-Swift then dated singer John Mayer for a brief period, which ended on bad terms when she wrote the tell-all song "Dear John" about the womanizer.
+Swift then dated Mayer for a brief period, which ended on bad terms when she wrote the tell-all song "Dear John" about the womanizer.

 From there, Swift was romantically linked to Glee star Cory Monteith and Jake Gyllenhaal in 2010, and Conor Kennedy—son of Robert F. Kennedy Jr.—in 2012.
 She dated another celebrity at the tail end of 2012, bringing in the new year with One Direction's Harry Styles, but the relationship ended in 2013.
 In 2015, Swift dated Calvin Harris, a music producer, DJ and singer, though the couple reportedly broke up in June 2016.
 Shortly thereafter, Swift began dating actor Tom Hiddleston, but the couple split three months later.